MORE HELPFUL RESOURCES

-This is a link – http://gsandc.org.au/wp-content/uploads/2015/11/Marriage-Matters-Resources-to-prepare-for-the-Postal-Survey.pdf – is to a paper prepared at the height of the same-sex marriage debate and before the plebiscite.
-This paper remains a useful resource post-vote.
+This paper, prepared at the height of the same-sex marriage debate and before the plebiscite, remains a useful resource..

-The G,S&C committee also released a discussion paper — Marriage debate — dealing with the question of same sex marriage.
+The G,S&C committee also released a discussion paper — Marriage debate — dealing with same sex marriage.
 It argues that Christians should get involved in the discussion for the sake of the common good.
-It also looks at how we can get involved and suggests some answers to some of the questions which often come up.
+It also answers some common questions..

 General Assembly Statement